 Last year, it was renamed the Debs/Parsons/Randolph dinner to bring focus to both the Chicago roots of the event and to the diversity of both the labor movement and socialism generally.
 It was also upgraded from a fairly sedate dinner held in hotel ballrooms to a raucous party in a union hall that celebrates the rising militancy of the labor movement.
 And it’s also something of a socialist prom, complete with a photo booth in front of a mural commemorating the NALC’s 1970 wildcat strike.

-The Debs Dinner used the be the primary source of funding for Chicago DSA; that’s no longer the case as member donations have taken that spot.
+The Debs Dinner used to be the primary source of funding for Chicago DSA; that’s no longer the case as member donations have taken that spot.
 So the Debs Dinner has become more about building and maintaining connections between the socialist movement, the labor movement, and other community movements.
 To that end, we presented the Lucy Gonzalez Parsons Community Organizing Award to reproductive rights advocate Benita Ulisano from Illinois Choice Action Team and the A. Philip Randolph Award to the Chicago Hotel Workers who went on strike in 2018 for better working conditions and healthcare coverage.

 While Benita Ulisano was not able to attend, Rachel Zibrat, co-chair of CDSA’s Socialist Feminist Working Group, accepted the award on her behalf and spoke in her honor on the importance of reproductive justice and the essential work done by clinic escorts.